umbrellio/table_sync/docs/synopsis.md

 # Manual publishing

 `TableSync::Publisher.new(object_class, original_attributes, confirm: true, state: :updated, debounce_time: 45)`
-where state is one of `:created / :updated / :destroyed` and `confirm` is Rabbit's confirm delivery flag and optional param `debounce_time` determines debounce time in seconds, by default it sets up to 1 minute.
+where state is one of `:created / :updated / :destroyed` and `confirm` is Rabbit's confirm delivery flag and optional param `debounce_time` determines debounce time in seconds, 1 minute by default.

 # Manual publishing with batches